If you want a

 loom, and tape it up nice.

-Note here I used the throttle body from the DIS engine to keep from having
+Note here I used the throttle body from the

 to change any TPS wires.
 If you want to use the T-bird throttle body you